speculatrix/tvh_epg/ROADMAP.md

 ## TBD

+* catch up with newer chromecast
+* show status of what's being recorded
+* add "now showing" to the channel table?
 * add font and scale settings so you can tune the UI to your screen size
 * improve the what's on now so it doesn't get squashed too thin
 * save a cache of channel information